WWBIC Invest in Business Grant

 Note: Documents submitted must include your business name

-Note: We anticipate being oversubscribed with applications for consideration and will communicate via email with all applicants when the application closes to share details on number of applications received the review process, anticipated timeline and supporting documentation needed to issue the grants
+Note: We expect being oversubscribed with applications for consideration and will communicate via email with all applicants when the application closes to share details on number of applications received the review process, expected timeline and supporting documentation needed to issue the grants

 Award Disbursement Requirements